3DSRBench: A Comprehensive 3D Spatial Reasoning Benchmark

 \paragraph{Orientation questions.} Orientation-related questions study the 3D spatial reasoning that involves estimating the 3D orientation of an object.
 These questions are divided into three subtypes: determining which ``side'' of an object faces the camera, whether an object is in front of or behind another, and if an object is positioned on the left or right side of another.
 Unlike previous 2D spatial reasoning questions~\cite{chen2024spatialvlm} that focus on spatial relationships \wrt the viewer's perspective, our orientation-related questions emphasize spatial relationships from the object's perspective.
 As demonstrated in \cref{fig:dataset-orientation}, 2D spatial reasoning questions can be addressed by analyzing objects' 2D locations and depths.
 Meanwhile, our orientation questions require estimating objects' 3D orientation and perform 3D spatial reasoning across various dimensions of 3D information.

 \paragraph{Multi-object reasoning questions.} Multi-object reasoning questions consider the 3D spatial relationships between multiple objects, such as asking which side of an object is facing another object, or with three objects, asking which of the given objects is facing towards or closer to the third object.
-In general, these questions require more advanced 3D awareness than simpler 3D concepts such as ``closer'' (to the camera) or ``higher'', and require more complex reasoning over multiple objects' 3D locations and orientations.
+These questions require more advanced 3D awareness than simpler 3D concepts such as ``closer'' (to the camera) or ``higher'', and require more complex 3D spatial reasoning, such as comparing distances between multiple objects from multi-step 3D computation.